github/docs/content/organizations/managing-organization-settings/managing-the-forking-policy-for-your-organization.md

 shortTitle: Manage forking policy
 ---

-By default, new organizations are configured to disallow the forking of private{% ifversion ghes or ghec or ghae %} and internal{% endif %} repositories.
+By default, new organizations are configured to disallow the forking of private{% ifversion ghes or ghec %} and internal{% endif %} repositories.

-If you allow forking of private{% ifversion ghes or ghec or ghae %} and internal{% endif %} repositories at the organization level, you can also configure the ability to fork a specific private{% ifversion ghes or ghec or ghae %} or internal{% endif %} repository.
+If you allow forking of private{% ifversion ghes or ghec %} and internal{% endif %} repositories at the organization level, you can also configure the ability to fork a specific private{% ifversion ghes or ghec %} or internal{% endif %} repository.
 For more information, see "[AUTOTITLE](/repositories/managing-your-repositorys-settings-and-features/managing-repository-settings/managing-the-forking-policy-for-your-repository)."

 {% ifversion org-owners-limit-forks-creation %}
 {% ifversion ghec %}If your organization is owned by an enterprise account, you{% else %}You{% endif %} may not be able to configure this setting for your organization, if an enterprise owner has set a policy at the enterprise level.
 For more information, see "[AUTOTITLE](/admin/policies/enforcing-policies-for-your-enterprise/enforcing-repository-management-policies-in-your-enterprise#enforcing-a-policy-for-forking-private-or-internal-repositories)."{% endif %}